WOLF GARDENS WILDLIFE CENTER is a program of the First Nations Outreach Project (FNOP),a Native American 501(c)(3) Non-Profit Organization.

 Our greatest challenge is to provide and sustain the facilities to support our efforts and establish the infrastructure to fulfill our programs.
 The First Step in this process is to construct a perimeter fence and enclosures for all animals currently residing with us.
 Once that phase is completed, all the animals will be moved into their new quarters, allowing us to move into Phase Two.

 Phase Two proposes construction of the Wolf Gardens Wildlife Center facility, housing an on-site Vet Center, staffed by a full time Zoo Vet , and Visitor’s Center to support our instructional and tourism efforts.
 Our Zoo Vet, along with our Wildlife Biologist, Head Keeper, Handler and other staff members, guest instructors and volunteers will present our educational programs.
 Informational materials and a gift shop, along with rest rooms and refreshment area, will be an integral part of the Visitor’s Center within the facility.
-The Center’s offices may also be housed within the facilities.

 The monetary considerations to fulfill these essential, integral goals and objectives is significant.
 Our current efforts, therefore, are concentrated on fund raising , including grant searches and applications, public funding and gift center sales.
 Once in place, we believe the Center can be sustained through tourism, our instructional programs and operations of the facilities.
 Various events will be initiated to supplement our programs, such as the Annual Pow-Wow already in its second year.
 More programs and support means will be developed as the facilities implementation progresses.